tauthethirtythird/io_qp2_rule_kor/readme.md

         if (this.S.zenith.climb_pts < 0)
             // Demotion
             if (rank <= 1)
-                // Won't fall to under rank 0
-                this.S.zenith.climb_pts = 0;
+                // Won't fall to under level 0 this.S.zenith.climb_pts = 0;
             else {
                 // Recover calculation of total xp ((?))